Exhibition: Rust + Restoration – He Waikura He Whakauka

 Curated by Ngā Taonga Sound & Vision

-Running between 11 October 2019 to 22 February 2020, 9am to 5pm, Monday to Friday, 9am to 1pm, Saturday at Te Puna Foundation Gallery, National Library Building, 70 Molesworth Street, Wellington, Rust + Restoration – He Waikura He Whakauka is a must attend exhibition.
+Running until 22 February 2020, Rust + Restoration – He Waikura He Whakauka is a must attend exhibition.
+Open 9am to 5pm, Monday to Friday and 9am to 1pm, Saturday at Te Puna Foundation Gallery, National Library Building, 70 Molesworth Street, Wellington.

 What happens when a stack of rusty tins containing rare footage of the 1931 Hawke's Bay earthquake is uncovered?
 This exhibition explores how Ngā Taonga Sound & Vision’s expert archivists preserved this and other taonga.